 The other thing to be aware of is that when certain fragile gemstones are removed from their settings, there is the possibility of them chipping or cracking.

 This is especially true of softer gems, such as opals and emeralds.
 I’ve seen too many gems that were held together by their setting fall apart when that support was removed.
-Happily, having to remove the gem and risk it cracking can be avoided with laser soldering.
+Happily, having to remove the gem and risk it cracking may be able to be avoided with laser soldering.